Songs for Samhain: A Harvest Festival and the Otherworld

 Loreena McKennitt is a popular Canadian singer and composer who plays multiple instruments.
 She's often said to sing songs in the Celtic genre but also performs music from other genres.
 She's known for her clear soprano voice.

-"All Souls Night" describes the excitement of a Samhain celebration as it might have occurred in the past.
+"All Souls Night" describes the excitement of a Samhain celebration as it might have occurred in the past, though I suspect that the scene may be romanticized.
 The hillside is dotted with bonfires, people are dancing to the pulse of drums, and "the wind is full of a thousand voices".

 The song also refers to nature and says that "the green knight holds the holly bush to mark where the old year passes by".
 The green man or knight was a symbol of nature's growth and fertility.
 Here he transfers his power to the holly bush (known as the Holly King in Druidry), who will rule over winter.